Separatist Movements: A Global Reference

 "This volume will be an asset to undergraduate collections and larger public library collections."

-Brian Beary, Freelance Writer
+Brian Beary, Contributing Writer

 Brian Beary -- a freelance journalist based in Washington, D.C. -- specializes in EU-U.S. affairs and is the U.S. correspondent for Europolitics